-,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Executive Committee Management Committee Assets & Liabilities Committee Credit Risk Management Committee Transformation Office Steering Committee Risk & Compliance Committee Main• The Executive committee is to drive and efficient business performance, in line with the agreed Corporate Objectives and Budget• The EXCO will focus on business performance related issues and largely incorporate the business development team.• The Division Head of Business Support • General Manager Finance and General Manager Risk are part of this session to specifically provide required inputs from a business support perspective. to drive ffective usiness in greed ectives and brance and brance lead of port ger ssion to brort ssion to port sport The Management Committees is to review the Bank's non-financial corporate objectives, progress of special projects and identification of risks or opportunities.
-The Management Committee will focus on the business support function and provide a platform for reviewing of new products, initiatives & ideas and developments in the banking industry Regularly assess impact of changes in regulations/legislation Treasury Market Risk and Middle Office Management Asset and Liability Management Interest Rate Risk Management / Counter Party and Settlements Risk management Funding Risk Management Liquidity Risk Management Capital Risk management Capital Risk management Capital Risk management Capital Risk management Currency Risk management.
-Implement Credit Policy and Credit Risk Management Policy Reviews Credit Proposals in line with Policy and CBK Guidelines Review NPAs Review NPAs Consider and approve new asset-based products Control and follow-up on credit-related matters Regularly report to Board Credit Committee.
+Executive Committee Management Committee Assets & Liabilities Committee Credit Risk Management Committee Transformation Office Steering Committee Risk & Compliance Committee functions The Executive The Executive Committee is to drive and oversee effective and efficient business performance, in line with the agreed Corporate Objectives and Budget The EXCO will focus on business performance related issues and largely incorporate the business development team.
+The Division Head of Business Support General Manager Finance and General Manager Risk are part of this session to specifically provide required inputs from a business support The Management Committees is to review the Bank's non-financial corporate objectives, progress of special projects and identification of risks or opportunities.
+The Management Committee will focus on the business support function and provide a platform for reviewing of new products, initiatives &amp; ideas and developments in the banking industry Regularly assess impact of changes in regulations/legislation Treasury Market Risk and Middle Office Management Asset and Liability Management Interest Rate Risk Management Treasury Credit Risk Management Party and Settlements Capital Risk Management Management Capital Risk Management Capital Risk Management Capital Risk Management Capital Risk Management Management Capital Risk Management Management Capital Risk Management Mana Implement Credit Policy and Credit Risk Management Policy Reviews Credit Proposals in line with Policy and CBK Guidelines Review NPAs Review NPAs Consider and approve new asset-based products Consider and follow-up on credit-related matters Regularly report to Board Credit Committee.
 Guide and oversee development of the five year corporate strategy; Guide/oversee annual review of agreed strategy, making recommendations to the Board on any changes deemed necessary mid-stream On a quarterly basis, evaluate progress on achievement of Strategic milestones, against the set strategic targets, and in case of significant variances, consider need or otherwise to review overall strategy.
 Review and approve all significant Strategic Initiatives, before roll out Evaluate progress on Strategic and Corporate Objectives Prior to the annual budgeting exercise, consider and agree broad budget parameters in line with the set strategic targets.
 Ensure a culture of the enterprise risk management into the organization's goals.
 Communicate internally matters relating to risk governance and oversight.
-Review and approve the risk management infrastructure Review and evaluate the Bank's policies and procedures with respect to risk assessment and risk management Guide and support development of the Enterprise Risk Management framework Monitor the Bank's risk profile and potential exposure to various risk types Present to the BRC a report summarizing the committee's review of the Bank's risk assessment
+Review and approve the risk management infrastructure Review and evaluate the risk management infrastructure Review and evaluate the Bank's policies and procedures with respect to risk assessment and risk management Guide and support development of the Enterprise Risk Management framework Monitor the Bank's risk profile and potential exposure to various risk types Present to the BRC a report summarizing the committee's review of the Bank's risk assessment broad budget parameters in line with the set strategic targets. rresent to the end of the committee's review of the Bank's risk assessment